 Quick update

 This is going to be a very short post.
-I’ve been again following the latest polls and have updated my election forecast model \(-\) nothing has changed in the general structure, only new data coming as the campaigns evolve.
+I’ve been again following the latest polls and have updated my election forecast model

 The dynamic forecast (which considers for each day from 1 to 22 May only the polls available up to that point) show an interesting progression for Labour, who seem to be picking up some more seats.
 They are still a long way from the Tories, who are slightly declining.
 Also, the Lib Dems are also going down and the latest results seem to suggest a poor result for Plaid Cymru in Wales too (the model was forecasting up to 4 seats before, where now they are expected to get 0).